-While Phelps retired after the London Games, having won all 18 of his gold medals with Bowman at his side, the coach who molded the winningest Olympian ever did some consulting work for several countries before returning in May to what he does best.
+While Phelps retired after the London Games, having won all 18 of his gold medals with Bowman at his side, the coach who molded the most successful Olympian ever did some consulting work for several countries before returning to what he does best in May.

-He’ll be coaching the American men in Barcelona, where the pool swimming at worlds begins on Sunday.
+He’ll be coaching the American men in Barcelona, where the pool swimming begins on Sunday.